-Flickr Faves - Planeta.com
+Flickr Faves

-We are looking forward to seeing how the freshly revamped Flickr photography site – flickr.com – develops.
-Will it survive?
+We are looking forward to seeing how the revamped Flickr photography site – flickr.com – develops.
 As a long-time user / member / fan, I am looking forward to seeing how good friends and wonderful strangers adjust to the revised Flickrverse.

-That said, here are some of our fave accounts – a bakers’ dozen.
-They document places photographed by locals and travelers around the world (sometimes the same photographer at home and abroad).
+That said, here are some of our fave accounts which document places photographed by locals and travelers around the world (sometimes the same photographer at home and abroad).

 My personal fave faves bring the local, day-to-day into focus.
-Epic, instagrammable shots, are wonderful eye-candy.
+Epic shots, are wonderful eye-candy.
 I’m more than satisfied with plaques, road signs, and documentary shots of places in transition – the houses that appear on the hill, the restoration of old homes, bike lanes, and weaving.

 People